 The BC Lymphedema Association was born of the vision, passion and leadership of the founding members, committed to building awareness and advocating for people living with lymphedema.

-Starting in 2002 Catherine DiCecca, a Registered Massage Therapist and Dr Elliot Weiss had informal discussions regarding their concern about the lack of resources for diagnosed patients and the number of patients where lymphedema had never been determined.
-By 2006 Catherine brought together three patients who formed the hard working and talented team of people, dedicated to providing the support and education necessary to empower people living with lymphedema.
+Starting in 2002, Catherine DiCecca, an RMT and Dr Elliot Weiss, a physiatrist had informal discussions regarding the lack of resources for lymphedema patients and the number of patients who went undiagnosed.
+By 2006, Catherine brought together a team of three patients who were dedicated to providing education, resources and support to empower people living with lymphedema.